-The QW filing status is available for the first two years following the year your spouse dies, provided all the following requirements are met.
+The QSS filing status is available for the first two years following the year your spouse dies, provided all the following requirements are met.

-- Your spouse died in 2018 or 2019 and you did not remarry in 2020. - You have a child or stepchild that you can claim as a dependent.
-This does not include a foster child. - Your child lived in your home for all of 2020.
+- Your spouse died in 2022 or 2023 and you did not remarry in 2024. - You have a child or stepchild that you can claim as a dependent.
+This does not include a foster child. - Your child lived in your home for all of 2024.
 If there is a temporary absence for special circumstances, the child is not considered to be away from home, such as for school, vacations, medical care, business, military service, or detention in a juvenile facility. - You paid over half the cost of keeping up a home. - You filed a joint return with your deceased spouse in the year of death or you could have filed a joint return that year.

-If your spouse dies in 2020, you are married for 2020 and cannot file as a Qualifying Widow(er) until 2021.
+If your spouse dies in 2024, you are married and can file a joint return for 2024 and you cannot file as a Qualifying Surviving Spouse until 2025.